isadfrn/deliveroo-lite/README.md

 ## About

-This repository contains the source code for a comprehensive restaurant menu and ordering system.
+This repository contains a comprehensive restaurant menu and ordering system.
 The system allows customers to view the restaurant's menu, place orders, and track the progress of their orders in real-time.
-It's designed to be user-friendly for both customers and restaurant staff, with a focus on efficient order management and customer satisfaction.

 ## Run